acastrodev/stride-translations/README.md

 - **BasicCAT as CAT tool:** [BasicCAT](https://www.basiccat.org/) as a tool to manage the translation process.
 - **LibreTranslate API — for intital Auto-Translation:** This project uses the [LibreTranslate API](https://libretranslate.com/) for the initial auto-translation.

+> [!Note]
-You can track the progress of the translation at this [link](https://github.com/acastrodev/stride-translations/blob/main/PROGRESS.md).
+> You can monitor the translation's progress by following this [link](https://github.com/acastrodev/stride-translations/blob/main/PROGRESS.md).<br>
+> Additionally, you can keep tabs on the status of processed files on my fork of the [stride-docs](https://github.com/acastrodev/stride-docs/tree/topic/acastrodev/pt-br/pt-br) repository.